Vaccine and Infectious Disease Division

 Developing methods and tools for high throughput, high dimensional experiments with applications in vaccine research and immunology; flow cytometry, peptide microarrays, next generation sequencing; Bayesian inference and computation and statistical computing

 Fax: (206) 667-4378

 Immunologic endpoint determination for experimental vaccines (HIV, pneumococcus, malaria, TB, flu) and

 Logistics, operations, quality assurance, and assay validation for immunologic evaluation of vaccines in the clinical trial setting

 HIV and tuberculosis (Tb) vaccine research and development, human challenge experiments, microbiome modulation of immunity, immune activation—polymicrobial infections, combination HIV prevention, malaria clinical trials/vaccines and molecular epidemiology

 Research centers on developing an HIV vaccine and investigating the complex relationship between HIV and the immune system and the influence of antiretroviral therapy.

-Research focus: Vaccine clinical trials, SNP analysis, novel statistical methodology, nonparametric methods
+Research focus includes vaccine clinical trials, SNP analysis, novel statistical methodology, nonparametric methods

 Phone: (206) 667-7077